mkjain92/Task-Manager/README.md

 # installation

 1. create backend folder
-   1. cd backend and run this command
+2. cd backend and run this command
    "npm init" for node packge.json generate (npm init -y if we use -y then not ask any question)
-   2. create index.js file in this folder
+3. create index.js file in this folder
+4. in package.json file remove this form scripts "test": "echo \"Error: no test specified\" && exit 1",
+5. in packge.json file update script section.
+   "scripts": {
+      "start": "node index.js",
+      "dev": "nodemon index.js"
+   },
-   3. edit package.json file and add
+6. edit package.json file and add
       "type": "module",
       "author": "MK Jain",
-      "test": "echo \"Error: no test specified\" && exit 1" remove this from scripts and type "start": "node index.js",
-      "dev": "nodemon index.js"
-   4. copy .gitignore file from front folder and past this file in backend folder
+7. copy .gitignore file from front folder and past this file in backend folder
-   5. npm install express // for express js npm install --save-dev nodemon //for autorun npm install cors //middleware for CORS npm install dotenv //Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env npm i colors //get color and style in your node.js console npm i morgan //HTTP request logger middleware for node.js npm install mongoose //for mongodb database npm install bcryptjs //Optimized bcrypt in JavaScript with zero dependencies, with TypeScript support. (for encryption) npm install jsonwebtoken //for token npm install multer //for upload file or image
+8. npm install express // for express js npm install --save-dev nodemon //for autorun npm install cors //middleware for CORS npm install dotenv //Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env

+   npm install bcryptjs //Optimized bcrypt in JavaScript with zero dependencies, with TypeScript support. (for encryption) npm install jsonwebtoken //for token npm install multer //for upload file or image

+   //npm i colors //get color and style in your node.js console
+   //npm i morgan //HTTP request logger middleware for node.js
    //npm install validator //A library of string validators and sanitizers.
    //npm install body-parser

-2. in package.json file remove this form scripts "test": "echo \"Error: no test specified\" && exit 1",
-3. in packge.json file update script section.
-   "scripts": {
-   "start": "nodemon server.js"
-   },

-4. add this on top of scripts
-   "type": "module",

 # now work on node

-1. add code in server.js file
+1. add code in index.js file

 # 3. MongoDB Setup